If you’re planning any construction demolition or alteration work, you will need to obtain a building consent before the work begins.

 Inbuilt and freestanding fireplaces

-If you are planning to install a fireplace in your home you will need to get Building Consent.
-A wood burner installed on a property smaller than two hectares in lot size must be on the Ministry for the Environment's list of approved wood burners.
+If you are planning to install a fireplace in your home you will need to get a building consent.

-Information and a list of tested and approved wood burners are available on the Ministry For the Environments website.
-Wood burners on this list are the only wood burners that will be approved for installation (on properties two hectares or less) in the PNCC area.
+Information and a list of tested and approved wood burners are available on the Ministry For the Environment's website.
+Wood burners on this list are the only wood burners that will be approved for installation on properties of two hectares or less.

 Palmerston North City Council will not approve any Building Consent application involving the installation of a second hand woodburner.